MA in English in the Field of Creative Writing

 FAQs

-We admit seven students each year.
+We admit approximately seven students each year.

-Because the program is an MA in English, students must have a strong background in English literature.
+No. Because the program is an MA in English, students must have a strong background in English literature.
 Students who do not have sufficient undergraduate training may wish to take additional courses in English in order to qualify for admission.

-The academic requirements for admission to the MA in English in the Field of Creative Writing are very strict.
-The B+ minimum must be met or a student’s portfolio will not be considered.
+No. The academic requirements for admission to the MA in English in the Field of Creative Writing are very strict.
+The B+ minimum must be met or a student’s application will not be considered.
 Students who do not have an adequate GPA may wish to take additional courses in order to improve their academic standing and qualify for admission.

-There is only one entry point for students in the MA in English in the Field of Creative Writing, which is September.
+No. There is only one entry point for students in the MA in English in the Field of Creative Writing, which is September.
 Students may not begin the program in January.

 Contact